FruitySyrup/faq-accordion-card/README.md

 ### What I learned

 This chanllege was very diffcult for me initally.
-The code that I based
+I tried my own using flexbox and simple code for the accordion but items where not aligning correctly.
+Another diffcult point was getting the images right, I attempted to used absolute and relative positions but items would get knocked around when resizing the page or just not attaching to what I want.
+I started to research how other coders did the challenge and there were many different solutions and some did not function very well. the code that I pulled from (see useful resources) has the best finished product.
+In this example I got introduced to grid, clamp, picture html element

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+This project made me realize I need to get more comforable with grid, transition and ways to make responsive styles.

 ### Useful resources

-- [Seer Studio Video](https://www.youtube.com/watch?v=mLZGpEHgOO8&t=760s) I based my code off of this video.- I based my code off of this video.
+- [Seer Studio Video](https://www.youtube.com/watch?v=mLZGpEHgOO8&t=760s) - I based my code off of this video.
+- [Clamp video](https://www.youtube.com/watch?v=U9VF-4euyRo) - This video explained clamp that the above coder used.
+- [CSS Grid by Kevin Powell](https://www.youtube.com/watch?v=rg7Fvvl3taU) - This gave me a good introduction to grid, sine I've only ever been exposed to Flexbox.
+- [A complete guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) - This helped full in the blanks.
+Seer Studio used some very advance grid techniques and this article helped me understand the code.